Darktris/irclogbot/README.md

     $ node irclogbot.js -h
 ```
 # Milestones
-* Output directory
+- [x] Output directory
-* More options for output and MongoDB support
+- [ ] More options for output and MongoDB support
-* Auto-response messages
+- [ ] Auto-response messages
+- [ ] Output in HTML-friendly format
+- [ ] Documentation
+- [ ] Standalone version with node and the dependencies included